A Lawsuit Over Costco Golf Balls Shows Why We Can't Have Nice Things For Cheap

 And this is news how?
 (Score:2)

-Costco put some cards on the table (Score:3, Informative)
+Costco put some cards on the table (Score:5, Informative)

 They published why they don't infringe.